shrimphunter911/GameIO/README.md

 - Elasticsearch significantly reduces the time of search and other query operations.
 - Infinite Scroll is implemented to give the user a seamless experience.
 - Using debouncer has resulted limiting the request to the server.
-- More features coming soon
+- More features are coming soon

 ![](assets/Screenshot%202024-11-10%20130321.png)
 ![](assets/Screenshot%202024-11-10%20130359.png)